 The Islamic State Attacks Indonesia – And its ‘Middle Way’

-November 28, 2018
+(James Clad, November 28, 2018)

 James Clad is Senior Fellow for Asia at the American Foreign Policy Council in Washington DC.
 He is also a senior adviser for Asia at the CNA Corporation in Arlington, Virginia.
 During 2002-10, he served as U.S. deputy assistant secretary of defense for South and Southeast Asia (including Australasia and the Pacific islands) and as Senior Counselor at the Overseas Private Investment Corporation.
 From 1995-2002, he was professor of Asian Studies at Georgetown University and Director/Asia-Pacific Energy at Cambridge Energy Research Associates.

 Trained as a New Zealand lawyer, James Clad’s career has focused on Asian diplomatic, energy and security issues – broadening after 2002 to include the Middle East.
 During the 1980s-90s, he held Far Eastern Economic Review staff positions in various Asian capitals, and held fellowships at Harvard University and St. Antony’s College/Oxford.
 In 1991, he joined the Carnegie Endowment in Washington DC as senior associate for Asia.

 In the early 1980s, Mr. Clad belonged to the New Zealand diplomatic service, serving in Delhi and more extensively in Jakarta.
 His books include Business, Money & Power in Southeast Asia (1991); After the Crusade — America in the Post-Superpower Era (1996), and Borderlands of Asia (2012), a volume of political geography.
 His recent articles deal with power politics in the western Pacific, with China/U.S. relations, and the U.S. shale revolution.